 Happy is the man who has no past!
 The same seems to be true of corporations in a bull market.
 A concern about to enter into a new business has no records to handicap a bull trader in forming an estimate of what the company ought to do in five years…

 Why would anyone want to own a company that struggled of late, when there’s an unblemished new company that could take over the world?
 Why should it matter that speculators expect to earn years of a company’s “unlimited growth potential” in a matter of months?
-When a new company has little or no history of revenue or earnings to base decisions against, anything’s possible, right?
+When a new company has little or no history of revenue or earnings to base decisions against, anything’s possible.
+Right?
 It’ll just grow into its price — even if the likelihood is nil.

 Stop me when any of this sounds familiar because it’s been playing out ever since, including today.
 The headlines, the ease of access, the rationale toward companies with no history of anything, and the hope.

 And don’t forget the newly minted speculators, many with no baggage of their own.
 They have no experience, no history of investing to draw from, except for the last few years of a bull market.
-It means all their decisions are based on the sample size of none.
-Having never experienced the downside of a euphoric bull market, that lack of information goes overlooked.
+It means all their decisions are based on a sample size of none.
+Having never experienced the downside of a euphoric bull market, that lack of information gets overlooked.
 Not knowing what you don’t know can be disastrous.

 A paradoxical thing also happens during the accent of a bull market.
 It messes with our heads.
 Investors and speculators alike often become more optimistic about risk.
 They become overconfident in their ability to earn high returns — even though a rising tide lifts all boats.
 In short, they forget about the downside.